kamiwaza-ai/kamiwaza-community-edition/README.md

 Want pictures?
 Check the [showcase](showcase.md)!

+## Full Installation Instructions

+We now have [full installation instructions](INSTALL.md) for the Kamiwaza Community Edition for Linux that go step-by-step from a fresh system for every pre-requisite.

 ## Quick Intro

 Kamiwaza is a GenAI stack focused on two key technologies to enable Enterprise AI Anywhere: the **Distributed Data Engine** and **Inference Mesh**.
 This provides locality-aware data ops for RAG and scalable inference.
 But we are developers first, so we have built tools and are eager to drive a more seamless developer experience.
 The philosophy of Kamiwaza is: